Workplace Violence on the Rise

 Training: How to Prepare for an Active Shooter in the Workplace

-Having a plan and knowing how to implement it will increase the chance of keeping your employees safe in the event of an active shooter situation. strategic HR, inc. has two well-trained experts in the areas of law enforcement, public safety, and military operations who created our “How to Prepare for an Active Shooter in the Workplace” training program.
+Having a plan and knowing how to implement it will increase the chance of keeping your employees safe in the event of an active shooter situation.
+Strategic HR has two well-trained experts in the areas of law enforcement, public safety, and military operations who created our “How to Prepare for an Active Shooter in the Workplace” training program.
 Our experts will customize the training based on your company’s individualized needs and location(s).
 Rest assured that our objective is not to invoke fear, but rather to empower your employees with the tools they will need to handle this type of crisis.

 - Receive an overview of recent active shooter events by category